 - Every child should learn and thrive together with their peers, friends, and neighbors.

 - Children achieve their best self when nurtured by empowered families, providers, and communities.

 - The Early Care and Education system is enhanced and strengthened through a network of parents, professionals, and community members.

-State Education Agencies that make up the early learning system (Early Learning Division, Oregon Department of Education, Oregon Department of Human Services), family advocacy networks, and policy change makers collaborated with the Early Childhood Technical Assistance Center (ECTA) to provide technical assistance for implementing, sustaining, and scaling-up high-quality inclusive preschool settings.
-This implementation effort joins existing and related promotion, prevention, and intervention efforts to build knowledge, skills, and abilities that professionals, parents, and community members need to advocate for, support, and implement inclusive practices in early care and education environments.
-This includes further coordination with the development of a coaching cadre that can provide culturally-responsive, trauma-informed, inclusive practice-based coaching to fidelity through collaborative partnerships with practitioners.
+Several state education agencies make up the early learning system: the Early Learning Division, the Oregon Department of Education, and the Oregon Department of Human Services.
+Together with family advocacy networks and policy change makers, the state of Oregon collaborated with the Early Childhood Technical Assistance Center (ECTA) and the National Center for Pyramid Model Innovations (NCPMI) to provide technical assistance for implementing, sustaining, and scaling-up high-quality inclusive preschool settings.
+This critical work joins existing promotion, prevention, and intervention efforts to empower professionals, parents, and community members.
+They can build knowledge and develop skills to advocate for, support, and implement inclusive practices in early care and education environments.
+These efforts include, but are not limited to the following: